 Pipelines play a critical role in everyone’s lives and are essential to our industry and businesses.
 Our nation has the largest network of energy pipelines in the world, which is responsible for delivering our nation’s crude oil, natural gas, and petroleum products, including crude oil, gasoline, jet fuel, and home heating oil in a safe, reliable, efficient and economic manner.

-North Dakota currently has an oil pipeline capacity of 827,000 barrels per day in transmission lines, or the larger pipelines that carry oil from the state to markets across the country.
+North Dakota currently has an oil pipeline capacity of 1.37 million barrels per day in transmission lines, or the larger pipelines that carry oil from the state to markets across the country.
 In addition to these larger transmission lines, the state also has thousands of miles of “gathering” lines.

 Gathering lines are smaller pipelines that collect natural gas or oil from the well site and transport them to processing facilities or hubs to be loaded into rail cars or transmission pipelines.
 Gathering lines may also be used to transport produced water from a well site to a licensed disposal facility.